This guide shares answers to all your Form 5500 questions.

 My address, company name, or phone number is wrong, can I request a new filing?

-Company name, address, and phone number changes do not require an amendment filing.
+Company name, address, and phone number changes do not require an amended filing.
 However, please update your information in your Guideline dashboard so our records are up to date.
 The new information will be reflected on the next Form 5500 filed for your plan.

 What can I do if my EIN has changed or is incorrect on my form?